information

 In Portland City Code Chapter 17.28 (Sidewalks, Curbs, and Driveways), responsibility for the construction, reconstruction, and repair of a sidewalk, as well as liability for any damages or injuries resulting from defective conditions, is assigned to the adjacent property owner.
 Authority is delegated to the City Engineer to require the repair or construction of the sidewalk where it is needed.
 Per Section 17.88.020 of the Code, private development may trigger the need for right-of-way improvements and property dedication along a property’s frontage.
 This includes providing or improving sidewalks or walkways in a manner consistent with the City’s Pedestrian Design Guide.

-The purpose of the Pedestrian Design Guide is to integrate the wide range of design criteria and practices into a coherent set of standards and guidelines that, over time, will promote a walkable city while acknowledging the flexibility that will have to take place due to constraints.
-It establishes sidewalk design criteria, including requirements for minimum sidewalk widths, street tree space requirements, street corners, and crossings, among others.
+The purpose of the Pedestrian Design Guide is to integrate the wide range of design criteria and practices into a coherent set of standards and guidelines that, over time, will promote a walkable City while acknowledging the flexibility that will have to take place due to constraints.
+It establishes sidewalk design criteria, including requirements for minimum sidewalk widths, furnishing zone requirements, street corners, and crossings, among others.
 The Pedestrian Design Guide was developed in collaboration with City programs and agencies responsible for the form and function of the right-of-way, to address and understand the competing needs within the pedestrian realm and be realistic in how the space can be designed to address all its functions.

 The Pedestrian Design Guide is an administrative rule.
 Every project that is designed and built in Portland must conform to its requirements.